-If it's not 5 million degrees out like it can get in Kansas City, then you can throw the kebabs on the grill.
+If it's not super cold out, then you can throw the kebabs on the grill.
 I used the oven broiler - it takes about 5 minutes on each side for it to get all nice and sizzle-y.

 For the sauce, saute onions, peppers and garlic cloves in a dutch oven with olive oil.
 Put on medium high heat and cook for around 20 minutes, or until golden, stirring regularly.
 Add ground coriander, turmeric, paprika and garam masala.
 Cook for 2 minutes, then add ground almonds (I just put this in a food processer).
 Pour in pureed plum tomatoes (I actually like to buy whole tomatoes in a can and then puree them in a blender to get a fresher taste when not using fresh tomatoes) and one cube of chicken stock.
 Simmer for 5 minutes, then stir in water.
 Simmer for 40-60 minutes (until thick), stirring occasionally throughout.
 At the end, take the grilled chicken bits off of the skewers and place them in the tikka masala sauce, squeezing out the lemons as much as possible (the chillies from the skewers can be discarded).
 After simmering another two minutes with the chicken, remove from the stove and garnish with cilantro leaves.